thejohnhoffer/slyml/README.md

 ## Lesson 0: Needs

 Let's say our script `something.sbatch` tries to find some words spoken in video streams.
 Getting timestamps for the first lyric `"Itʼs easy as A, B, C."` will help find timestamps for the second lyric `"As simple as do, re, mi"`, and so on and so on as the song continues.
-If only the lyric changes each time we call our script, this may be `something.sbatch`:
+If only the lyric changes each time we call our script, `something.sbatch` may look like this:

 ```bash
 #!/bin/bash